 A bachelor, Nerva was the first emperor to adopt a “best man” as heir, rather than a biological relative.
 Nerva selected Trajan, the most dashing and distinguished soldier of the day.

 Trajan was one of Rome’s best emperors, a master general and builder.
 He sought to exceed Julius Caesar in conquests.
 He did, the Roman Empire was at its largest under Trajan.
 Between wars, he was an able administrator.

-With his favorite architect Apollodorus, Trajan built a magnificent public forum next to the original forum and built the Markets of Trajan.
-The latter is considered the world’s first shopping mall.
+With his favorite architect Apollodorus, Trajan built a magnificent public forum, Trajan’s Column, and the Trajan’s Market.
+The market is considered the world’s first shopping mall.

 READ: Guide To Roman Ruins

 In battle, he achieved a huge victory against the Parthians.
 But on the way home, he suffered a stroke.
 His wife claimed that, on his death bed, he announced the adoption of Hadrian as his heir.